emamagic/Android-Multi-Module/README.md

 **NOTE**
-this is a sample template for android multi module application, I do my best for extending this app, if you have any idea to improve the project, I would be happy to hear that (keep me posted)
+this is a sample template for android multi module application, I do my best for extending this app, if you have any idea to improve the project, It is open for contribution

 **TODO**
 complete modules functionality and writing test